ibm-cloud-docs/hardware-security-modules/initialize_hsm.md

 # Initializing the IBM Cloud HSM

 After you have access to the Hardware Security Module (HSM), you must initialize the HSM.
 You might also need to reinitialize it in the future.
 To initialize the HSM, complete the following steps.
 {:shortdesc}

-1. Initialize the HSM [myLuna] lusash:.hsm init -label Customer1Prod'.
+1. Initialize the HSM `[myLuna] lusash:.hsm init -label Customer1Prod`.
 ```
 Please enter a password for the HSM Administrator:
 >**************